reinterpretcat/vrp/doc/src/examples/pragmatic/multi-jobs.md

 This example demonstrates how to use multi jobs.
 There are two multi jobs with slightly different parameters.

-You can find more details about multi job schema on [multi job concept section](../../concepts/pragmatic/problem/multi-jobs.md).
+You can find more details about job schema on [multi job concept section](../../concepts/pragmatic/problem/jobs.md).

 <details>
     <summary>List of problem locations</summary><p>